This is a chapter from my Photographer’s Guide to Social Media & Marketing.

 It’s clear Instagram cares about engagement.
 This is why a lot of the most popular Instagrammers ‘fake’ or ‘optimize’ their engagement by using these methods I’ll show you below.

-Most of these methods below are in violation with Instagram Terms of Service, so using this might get you in trouble.
-But probably not.
+Most of these methods below are in violation with Instagram Terms of Service, so doing this might get you in trouble.

 #1 – Instagram Engagement-Groups